 In this section

 Applicants for the PgDip (course code 2382) or MSc (course code 2332) must hold a degree or equivalent, or demonstrate their ability to undertake the course through the accreditation of prior experiential learning.
-Applicants for the MSc must hold a degree with at least 2.2 Honours standard.

 English Language Requirements